 The true cost will depend on the size, distance from the main breaker, and labor.
 The complexity of running a line to the new sub-panel will also impact the cost.

 The cost of a sub-panel is usually less than a full-sized breaker panel due to its smaller size, lower amperage rating, and fewer circuit breakers.

 Replacement of a Single Circuit Breaker

 Replacement circuit breakers cost $15 – $25 and an electrician will charge $50 – $100 for labor.
 Most will charge a minimum fee for a house call of $75 – $100.
-However, if your replacement is cost is $125, that will often include the minimum charge.
+Bear in mind that most professionals have a minimum charge for any project.

 The cost of labor is usually set by the local National Electrical Contractors Association (NECA), although non-member electricians are not bound by their hourly wage.